dotnet/sdk/documentation/TemplateEngine/Testing-your-templates.md

+dotnet/templating repo includes the test framework (ProjectTestRunner) which allows automated testing for the custom templates.
+The source code is available in [tools subfolder](https://github.com/dotnet/templating/tree/master/tools/ProjectTestRunner).
-As part of the dotnet/templating local and CI build processes, various template creation tests are run to ensure that content is properly generated.
-These tests are mostly run on the templates included in this repo, but tests can be setup for 3rd-party templates as long as the templates can be installed using `dotnet new --install <template pack identifier>`.
+The default test set includes the templates shipped with dotnet SDK, but tests can be setup for 3rd-party templates as long as the templates can be installed using `dotnet new --install <template pack identifier>`.
 The framework used to configure these tests makes it easy to setup tests to do any of the following:
 * Install a template pack
 * Instantiate an installed template with parameters specified
   * Check the created template output for: